rpvelloso/libsockets/README.md

 ## socks::factory
 This namespace contains all library's factory methods.
 # FTP Server (ftpd/)
-A more elaborate example: a fully functional FTP server implementation using libsockets (including SSL support, passive mode, resume & FXP support).
+A more elaborate example: a simple, yet fully functional, FTP server implementation using libsockets (including SSL support, passive mode, resume & FXP support).
 An authentication callback is provided for the user.
 # HTTP Server (httd/)
 Coming soon...